2016 Indianapolis Colts season

-The 2016 Indianapolis Colts season was the franchise's 64th season in the National Football League and the 33rd in Indianapolis.
-The Colts matched their 8–8 record from 2015, but would miss the playoffs in consecutive seasons for the first time since 1997–1998.
-This season would also see the Colts get swept by the Houston Texans for the first time in franchise history.
-As a result, the Colts fired general manager Ryan Grigson after five seasons with the team.
-However, head coach Chuck Pagano would return the next year.
+The 2016 season was the Indianapolis Colts' 64th in the National Football League (NFL), their 33rd in Indianapolis, and their ninth playing their home games at Lucas Oil Stadium.
+The Colts matched their 8–8 record from 2015, but missed the playoffs in consecutive seasons for the first time since 1997–1998.
+This season also saw the Colts swept by the Houston Texans for the first time in franchise history.
+As a result, the Colts fired general manager Ryan Grigson after five seasons with the team, although head coach Chuck Pagano returned the next year.